ta4j/ta4j-wiki/Charting.md

 ## Overview

 The charting system in ta4j-examples uses JFreeChart to render professional-quality trading charts.
-The refactored architecture (introduced in 0.19) separates concerns into dedicated components:
+The refactored architecture (introduced in 0.19, enhanced in 0.21.0) separates concerns into dedicated components:

 - **`ChartWorkflow`** - Facade class that coordinates chart creation, display, and persistence
 - **`ChartBuilder`** - Fluent API for constructing charts with type-safe stage interfaces